aschak/QClone/README.md

   attached to both Questions and Users, but a simple join table to connect them wasn't enough.
-Since Users need to be able to edit which Tags are associated with them, I created a model called ProfileTags which joins with the user's tags, and Taggings to join the question tags.
+Since Users need to be able to edit which Tags are associated with them, I created a model called ProfileTags which joins with the User's Tags, and Taggings to join the question Tags.

 ## Design Docs